geltz/sws/README.md

 ## Sigma-Weighted Shuffle

 A lightweight [ComfyUI](https://github.com/comfyanonymous/ComfyUI) model patch that locally permutes K/V tokens inside attention, with a sigma-aware schedule, entropy-gated strength, and a KL-based safety check, to diversify focus without destabilizing generation.

-## Resume

 All operations are built upon the attention maps.
 With input qkv and sigma, calculate the sigma weight and attention entropy.
 Using high entropy as a guide of when to shuffle and calculate kl divergence, output tuned qkv.
 When entropy is low, output original qkv.
-Since it's linear algebra, it's **fast**.

 ## Math